Rumyra/blog-rumyra/src/posts/2016-01-21-Javascript-is-everywhere.md

 - art
 - everywhere
 status: published
+layout: post.html
+image: null
+summary: "So back just before Christmas, I was doing a little research for an article and I tweeted:"
 ---

 So back just before Christmas, I was doing a little research [for an article](https://24ways.org/2015/bringing-your-code-to-the-streets), and [I tweeted](https://twitter.com/Rumyra/status/670587879882625024):